Home » Traveling In Italy » RENTING A CAR IN FLORENCE (ITALY) – 2026 Advice from a Local

 • Check rates with a consolidator like DiscoverCars.com or AutoEurope.com.
 They usually have the best rates, especially for well-known companies.
 I have used both but have been using DiscoverCars lately.

-• Rent in advance, especially if you’re coming in the busy season, and especially if you need a larger vehicle (like a 7-seater).
+• Rent in advance, especially if you’re coming in the busy season, and especially if you need a larger vehicle (like a 7- or 9-seater).

 • Rent an automatic transmission if that’s what you drive at home.